davemers0160/dlib_object_detection/README.md

 This folder contains the project code that runs the performance analysis of a given network against a given dataset using the rgb pixel color input.

 ### Dynamic Library generation
+These sub-projects are designed to compile a trained network into a shared library that can be used by other programs.

 ### obj_det_lib

 This folder contains the project code that compiles a dnn object detector into a shared library that can be used by other programs.
 The network input uses the array style input for each color channel.

 ### Dynamic Library Linking Examples
+These sub-projects provide examples on how to link the compiled shared library to other C++ code.

 ### obj_det_run